(This feature is only available in NVivo installations with coding enhancements enabled.)

 - Minimize the presence of advertising or repeated content in your files.
 If you are working with web pages, capture only the main content on the page before importing into your project.

-If you have performed multiple sentiment auto coding operations, you will not be able to distinguish which references were created by a particular coding operation.
-To see the references from a particular operation, you can view the specific node matrix in the Node Matrices folder.
+If you have performed multiple sentiment autocoding operations, you will not be able to distinguish which references were created by a particular coding operation.
+To see the references from a particular operation, you can view the specific coding matrix in the Coding Matrices folder.

 You can run a matrix coding query to display the coding references currently associated with the user 'NVivo'.